krazezt/Intern_GL/README.md

 ## You can take a look at the features and gameplay by viewing the Slide.pptx file, that is my present slide.

 ## To build and play, please follow these steps:
-### 1. Open the TraningFramework.sln in Visual Studio 2019 (Don't try it in VS 2022, it's build tool will show error).
+### 1. Open the TraningFramework.sln in Visual Studio 2019 or 2022
 ### 2. Change build mode to "Debug Nvidia" or "Release Nvidia".
 ### 3. Build project.
 ### 4. Enjoy the game.